ibm-hyper-protect/secure-build-cli/SBS-VPC.md

 ./build.py update --env <path>/sbs-config.json
 ```

+6. Verify the upgrade is completed.

+    1. You can build your image using build command.
+Eventually your Docker image will be pushed to same registry.
+    ```
+    ./build.py build --env <path>/sbs-config.json
+    ```

+     2. Check the build log and wait until the build operation is completed.
+     ```
+     ./build.py log --log build --env <path>/sbs-config.json
+     ```

-6. Check the status of SBS.
+7. Check the status of SBS.
 ```
 ./build.py status --env <path>/sbs-config.json
 ```